Cold-Water Coral Associated Fauna in the Mediterranean Sea and Adjacent Areas

 Achieving Transparency and Combating IUU fishing in RFMOs

 Reinforcing the EU’s multilateral actions to promote best practices The environmental and economic viability of global fisheries remains in crisis, with many fish populations managed within Regional Fisheries Management Organisations (RFMOs) Convention areas overfished and at times at risk of collapsing.
 Illegal, unreported and unregulated (IUU) fishing significantly contributes to this problem.
-Strengthening fisheries … Read more
+Strengthening fisheries governance … Read more

 Responsible sourcing recommendations for the Spanish seafood supply chain